xRaWCrAzY/Programs/PythonEN/README.md

 # Kalėdinės kortelės WEB
 I haven't finished this app but it is my first attempt at making a web application.<br/>
 It is made using Django framework.<br/>
 The idea was that during the normal Christmas my family and I would exchange presents(we would do a secret Santa) but now because of quarantine, we couldn't do it normally<br/> so I made this web application where it would automatically sort all people and assign them pairs.
-It also has an "Admin page with password: raktas123" where you can add, remove people.<br/>
+It also has an "Admin page with password: raktas123" where you can add, remove people.
+It also uses a database file for saving people.<br/>
 <br/>
 Most of the Python code is in -> "\Kalėdines kortelės WEB\KaleduKorteles\main\views.py"<br/>
 Most of the HTML code is in -> "\Kalėdines kortelės WEB\KaleduKorteles\main\templates\main"<br/>